Your Challenges Are Going to Turn Into Opportunities | Lessons from Trauma

 It’s not the end of the world.
 Count your blessings and find reasons to smile.
 During moments of difficulty, it's easy to get caught up in our problems.
 But remember, there is always something to be thankful for.
 Do you have food on the table?
 Do you have a roof over your head?
 If yes, express gratitude.
 No matter how tough life gets, remember to find reasons to smile.
 Pick yourself up bit by bit.
 Take baby steps.
 Before you know it, you're up on your feet and ready to get back on track.
 As for me, I enjoyed collecting stickers and making videos at that time.
 It helped a lot.

 There is always something to learn.
 Again, challenges are a part of everyone's journey.
 It is up to us what we make of them.
 The world may be cruel sometimes and put us in certain circumstances, but I believe it is never for nothing.
 They always come with lessons.
-As for us, it was a lesson in setting our boundaries.
-We feel way happier now that we're away from all the negativity.

 If you went through a traumatic experience, please do not hesitate to seek professional help if needed.
-Traumatic events can affect your well-being, relationships, and overall productivity; seek help if needed.
+Traumatic events can affect your overall well-being, relationships, and productivity; seek help if needed.
 It is your responsibility to take after yourself.
 Please do not hesitate.

 Lastly, in every crisis, there is an opportunity.
 You’ll figure this one out yourself 💚